 The full moon names used by the Old Farmer’s Almanac derive from the Algonquin people and were adopted by colonial Americans.
 The energy of these full moons is considered to be active for the entire lunar month, from one full moon until the next.
-Here’s a guide and calendar to these moon monikers.
+Here’s a guide and calendar to these full moon names.

-While there’s debate around the legend and origin of some moon names, these are the explanations behind the indigenous full moon names each month.
+Note: While there’s debate around the legend and origin of some full moon names, these are the explanations behind the indigenous full moon names each month.
 Some have additional names, and they were used as a guide for hunting, planting, fishing and harvesting.

 January: Full Wolf Moon